Porges/porges.github.io/blog/content/blog/model-based-testing/index.md

+---
-# (Poor man’s) model-based testing with F# & FsCheck
+title: (Poor man’s) model-based testing with F# & FsCheck
+date: "2017-02-01"
+---

-*This is a blog version of a talk that I did ~2 years ago in Auckland.
-Nothing in it is original or unknown, but there aren’t that many examples of doing this aside from [in the FsCheck documentation](https://fscheck.github.io/FsCheck/StatefulTesting.html).*
+*This is a blog version of a talk that I did ~2015 in Auckland.
+Nothing in it is original or unknown, but there aren’t that many examples of doing this aside from [in the FsCheck documentation](https://fscheck.github.io/FsCheck/StatefulTesting.html).
+I also gave [a talk which contains a very similar example](https://www.youtube.com/watch?v=8oALNLdyOyM) to the Melbourne ALT.NET meetup in 2018.*

 ### What is FsCheck?